jpetuchovas/dev-env-setup/manual-steps.md

 * View -> Hide Marks.
 * Preferences -> Profiles:
-    * Keyboard -> Check “Use Option as Meta key”.
+    * Keyboard -> Check "Use Option as Meta key".
-    * Advanced -> Uncheck “Audible Bell”.
+    * Advanced -> Uncheck "Audible Bell".
-    * Advanced -> Uncheck “Working directory or document”, “Arguments”, “Active process name”, and “Dimensions”.
+    * Advanced -> Uncheck "Working directory or document", "Arguments", "Active process name", and "Dimensions".
     * Text -> Copy color scheme from VS Code.
+    * Text -> Font -> "Change..." -> Change font size.

 ## Finder

 ### Preferences

-* General -> Next to “New Finder windows show” select “justinas”.
+* General -> Next to "New Finder windows show" select "justinas".
 * Sidebar -> Leave only the following checkboxes checked:
     * Applications.
     * Desktop.
     * Documents.
     * justinas.
-    * All checkboxes under “Locations”.
+    * All checkboxes under "Locations".
 * Advanced:
-    * Check “Show all filename extensions”, “Remove items from the Trash after 30 days”, and “In windows when sorting by name”.
+    * Check "Show all filename extensions", "Remove items from the Trash after 30 days", and "In windows when sorting by name".
-    * Next to “When performing a search” select “Search the Current Folder”.
+    * Next to "When performing a search" select "Search the Current Folder".

 ### View Options